 I have always been active in the academic field.
 I have been a visiting researcher at Harvard school, and a research scholar at the University of North Carolina at Chapel Hill (Law School and Philosophy Department).
 My main research focus is legal design, but I am into legal innovation and innovability in their broader sense.

 I am part of the editorial board of the UIA magazine The Juriste, and in the organizing group of the first Legal Design Journal.
 I am also part of the advisory board of the Italian Law Students Association and the Bologna University Law Review.

 Since 2017, I am a Teaching Fellow for the CopyrightX course, offered by Harvard Law School in conjunction with the Berkman Center for Internet and Society.
 At Harvard, I held the course on Legal Design at the Harvard Graduate School of Design (J-Term) on 2023 and 2024.

 I am also a lecturer for the masters of Sole24Ore Business School.
 I teach several modules, such as: blockchain and smart contracts; robotics, artificial intelligence and transformation, legal design.

-During the last few years, I have been innvited to talk in many universities.
-Among them, Harvard, Oxford (Deep Tech Dispute Resolution Lab), Swansea (Tech Lab), King’s College, University of Genova, Luiss, Bocconi, Pavia, Bologna, Padua, Milan (Università degli Studi).
+During the last few years, I have been invited to talk in many universities.
+Among them, Harvard, Oxford (Deep Tech Dispute Resolution Lab), Swansea (Tech Lab), Kings’ College, University of Genova, Luiss, Bocconi, Pavia, Bologna, Padua, Milan (Università degli Studi).